CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 ![[Enroll now]](/gw/imgs/enrollnow.png)

-This the fourth of the six-part series of introductory courses in the practical work of U.S. customs brokerage work groups, and should be taken after completion of Intro to U.S. Customs Brokerage, Part 3, for proper continuity.
-(See Part 3, syllabus for more information).
+This the fourth of the six-part series of introductory courses in the practical work of U.S. customs brokerage work groups, and should be taken after completion of the prior 3 courses for proper continuity:

 This course begins with documents necessary for specific imports by country and by product.
 Next we address admissibility issues and product compliance.
 The course concludes with marking requirements for imported products.